geodeepak/Seismolive/Installation-on-Windows-from-Source.md

       *   http://sourceforge.net/projects/scipy/files/
       *   http://sourceforge.net/projects/matplotlib/files/matplotlib/
     * or fetch the unofficial Windows 64 bit releases from  http://www.lfd.uci.edu/~gohlke/pythonlibs/ (get the MKL builds for NumPy?).
-  2. ObsPy and further dependencies can be downloaded via easy_install of the  Distribute package.
-Download and run from the windows command line the Python script  http://python-distribute.org/distribute_setup.py.
+  2. ObsPy and further dependencies can be downloaded via pip. pip is already installed if you're using Python 2 >=2.7.9 or Python 3 >=3.4, but you'll need to upgrade pip.
+Download and run from the windows command line the Python script  https://bootstrap.pypa.io/get-pip.py.
       ```bash
-python.exe distribute_setup.py
+python.exe get-pip.py
       ```
   3. The following depended Python module are needed.
 Run from windows command line:
       ```bash
-easy_install lxml
-easy_install sqlalchemy
+pip install lxml sqlalchemy
-easy_install suds>=0.4
       ```
   4. We strongly recommend the enhanced Python shell  IPython which can be obtained via:
       ```bash
-easy_install pyreadline
-easy_install ipython
+pip install pyreadline ipython
       ```

 ### ObsPy